FactusConsulting/VagrantK8SCluster/README.md

 * More masters and joining masters as master nodes
 * More automated and robust setup of Windows nodes
 * When Virtual Box 6 on windows gets their hyper-v usage issues ironed out, this might be migrated to using Virtual Box.
+* Migrate scripts from just raw scripts to using vagrant.
+Preferably vagrant running in a linux docker on windows with the microsoft/ansible container.